 You can also add herbs, spices, nutritional yeast, hot sauce, or any other flavoring ingredient you like.
 I have to say; I love these recipes where the main flavoring element is so versatile, you could take it in just about any direction you desire.

 How to Store Chia Seed Crackers

-- Room temperature: transfer the crackers into an airtight container and store in a cool, dry, and dark place for up to 1 week.
+- Room temperature: transfer the crackers into an airtight container and store them in a cool, dry, and dark place for up to 1 week.

 If the crackers soften while storing (they shouldn’t if you keep them in an airtight container), toast them in the oven on a baking sheet at 225°F/107°C for 5-7 minutes, flipping halfway through baking.
 After cooling, the crackers will become crispy again.

 More Seed Cracker Recipes